 “Sunday Funday” turns into “Sunday Scaries” faster than we’d like.
 It’s no secret that Sunday night might be the saddest time of the week.
 More often than not, the dread of Monday coming up causes us to hate Sundays.

 But turning Sunday around is possible.
 Here’s how to combat those end-of-weekend blues, no matter what type you experience.

-To fight this feeling, “Scan your future week for positives, which switches the part of your brain that is processing the week from the amygdala to the prefrontal cortex,” says Shawn Achor, positive psychology expert.
+“Scan your future week for positives, which switches the part of your brain that is processing the week from the amygdala to the prefrontal cortex,” says Shawn Achor, positive psychology expert.
 “This (changes your brain from) stressing to searching for meaning and solutions.”

 Practicing a speech you will give or going over interview questions with a friend will also make you feel more prepared, which can help stave off worries.

 2. If You Feel Dread

 Achor suggest finding a happiness booster.

 “The brain cannot process both negative and positive at the same time, so replace the negative thought with a positive attention grabber,” he advises.
 “Watching even a short YouTube video or a funny sitcom activates the parasympathetic nervous system, which rebuilds your body and focuses your brain.”